 Note, though, that you might have to tweak the router’s setting a bit — make sure it works in the 160Mhz channel — for the card to connect at top speeds.

-For now, it doesn’t matter which card you use, be it Wi-Fi 6 or Wi-Fi 6E, you’ll get the same performance which is that of Wi-Fi 6.
-That was my experience with my new Intel AX210NGW card, anyway.
+For now, it doesn’t matter which card you use, be it Wi-Fi 6 or Wi-Fi 6E, you’ll get the same performance that caps at 2.4Gbps.